anirudhlakkaraju/code2code/README.md

 ## Syntax Highlighting

-Ace editor is used as a widget for syntax highlighting.
-It supports almost all languages and it provides many themes.
-The only issue with Ace is choosing the mode (language) beforehand in the backend.
-Ideally the highlighting should happen based on which languages were selected from the dropdowns.
+Ace editor is used as a field widget in `form.py` for syntax highlighting.
+It supports almost all programming languages and it provides many editor themes.

+The only issue with Ace currently is choosing the mode (programming language) beforehand in the backend.
+Ideally the mode should switch based on the programming language selected from the dropdowns.

 This is how the website looks with Ace implemented.
+The theme on the left is `twilight` and the theme on the right is `chrome`.

 ![Website Homepage with Ace](translate/static/media/homepage%20v2.png "Website Homepage with Ace")